bitwarden/help/_articles/miscellaneous/umatrix-access-rule.md

 tags: [umatrix, firefox]
 ---

 By default, the uMatrix addon will block the bitwarden Firefox addon from accessing the bitwarden API servers.
-Without adding proper rules to allow bitwarden API servers, logging in will fail.
+Without adding proper rules to allow the bitwarden API servers, logging in will fail.

 The following [uMatrix rules](https://github.com/gorhill/uMatrix/wiki/Rules-syntax) are required: